Follow in the footsteps of The Durrells and discover Corfu's unspoilt north-east coast

 If you make the hour-long drive from there to the north-eastern part, you will discover pretty villages perched on rocky outcrops and postcard-worthy sandy beaches every mile or so.
 Getting to the beaches isn’t always easy, but it’s always worth the effort.

-My tip would be to hire one of the diesel-powered speedboats for around £50 a day, plus £25 for diesel, and chug around the coast.
+My tip would be to hire a diesel-powered boat for around £50 a day, plus £25 for diesel, and chug around the coast.
 All the hiring outlets call them “speedboats”, but they don’t get much beyond 10 knots.
 Nor do they require much skill or instruction, although I would recommend taking in the sun canopy when the wind picks up – steering can be tricky when it’s gusty.

 A view of Kalami Beach

-On your forays you can visit The White House in Kalami Beach (pictured from the sea), where Lawrence lived with his artist wife Nancy and wrote his ode to Corfu, Prospero’s Cell.
+On your forays you can visit The White House in Kalami Beach, where Lawrence lived with his artist wife Nancy and wrote his ode to Corfu, Prospero’s Cell.
 You can eat in the taverna or rent rooms above, which haven’t changed much since he resided here.

 Approaching The White House from the sea

 Nearby Agni (about ten minutes “speeding”) is a must-see.
-It’s a little town with three tavernas, the oldest dates back to 1879 and the Taverna Agni is probably the best restaurant on the island.
+It’s a little town with three tavernas; the oldest dates back to 1879 and Taverna Agni is probably the best restaurant on the island.

 You can also indulge in some celebrity-spotting.
 The gin palaces of the super-rich dot the sea.
 This is where George Osborne and Peter Mandelson had a confrontation that made headlines in 2008 while on board the yacht of Russian oligarch Oleg Deripraska.